mcsimenc/GenomicsScripts/README.md

 * `gff2fasta.py`: extract sequences from a FASTA file based on coordinates in a GFF3 file, using the value from a specified key in the GFF3 attributes column

 ### BLAST scripts
+* `blast2gff`: convert blastn, blastp, etc. tabular output to GFF3 format
-* `blastBestHit.py`: outputs the highest-scoring hit from a blastn, blastp, etc. output type 6 or 7 (blast flag -outfmt)
+* `blastBestHit.py`: outputs the highest-scoring hit from blastn, blastp, etc. tabular output (-outfmt 6 or 7)
-* `blastFilter.py`: outputs lines where the percent identity satisfies constraints.
-Takes blastn, blastp, etc. output using -outfmt 6 or 7
+* `blastFilter.py`: outputs lines where the percent identity satisfies constraints from blastn, blastp, etc. tabular output (-outfmt 6 or 7)